Migrate Existing Applications to AWS Cloud without Re-engineering... Download the full slide deck on Slideshare.

 However, the cons that are associated with that is that there is a slower time to production.
 More than likely, it’s going to have significant downtime as you try to migrate that data over.
 The timeline we’re looking at is months to years.
 Then there are also the costs associated with that.
 It’s ensuring that it’s built correctly, tested correctly, and then implemented correctly.

-Then there is the Lift and Shift.
+Then there is the Lift and Shift migration.
 The pros that you have for the Lift and Shift is that there is a faster time to cloud production.
 Instead of months to years, we’re looking at the ability to do this in days to weeks or, depending on how aggressive you could be, it could be hours to weeks.
 It totally depends.

-The cons associated with the Lift and Shift approach is that your application is not API optimized, but that’s something that you can make a decision on whether or not that that’s something that’s beneficial or needed for your app.
+The cons associated with the Lift and Shift approach is that your application is not API optimized, but that’s something that you can make a decision on whether or not that’s something that’s beneficial or needed for your app.
 Does your app need to speak the API or does it just need to address the storage?

 The next thing that we want to discuss, we want to discuss high availability.
 This is key in any design process.
 It’s how do I make sure or plan for failure or disruption of services?
 Anything happens; anything goes wrong, how do I cover myself to make sure that my users don’t feel the pain?
 My failover needs to be non-disruptive.

 How can I make sure that if reading fails, if an instance fails, my users come back and my users don’t even notice that a problem happened?
 I need to design for that.
-How do I ensure that during this process that I am maintaining my existing connections?
-It’s not the fact that failover happens and then I need to go back and recreate all my tiers, repoint my pointers to different APIs to different locations.
+How do I ensure that during this process I am maintaining my existing connections?
+It’s not the fact that failover happens and then I need to go back and recreate all my tiers and repoint my pointers to different APIs to different locations.

 How do I make sure that I have the ability to maintain my existing connections within a consistent IPO?
 How do I make sure that I have and what I’ve designed fulfills my IPO needs?

 When you are looking at a more holistic solution, you need to think in advance.
-On your on-premise environment, you’re doing HA for infrastructure.
+On your on-premises environment, you’re doing HA for infrastructure.
 How do you migrate that HA for infrastructure over to your cloud environment?
 And that’s where the cloud NAS comes in.

-We have Keith Son which we did a webinar with a couple of weeks ago.
+We have Keith Son which whom we did a webinar a couple of weeks ago.
 It might have been last week.
 I don’t remember if it’s up in my mind.
 Keith Son loves that software, constantly coming to us asking for different ways and multiple ways that he could actually tweak or use our software more.